max-github-mjhodgson-com/hass-appdaemon/README.md

 I don't use many automations in the Home Assistant Frontend.
 99% of my automations are in Appdaemon (due to the complexity).
 All of these are under active development and experimentation.

-Areas covered are Grandstream SIP Doorphone, CCTV, House Mode, Garage, Calendar, Kitchen, Mobile App Events and Car (using Fordpass).
+Areas covered are Grandstream SIP Doorphone, CCTV, House Mode, Garage, Calendar, Kitchen, Mobile App Events, Logitech Squeezebox (Networked music player) and Car (using Fordpass).

 App Descriptions: